aFarkas/remote-list/README.md

 ### Methods

-All methods can be invoked by passing the method name as a string the `$.fn.remoteList` plugin.
+All methods can be invoked by passing the method name as a string to the `$.fn.remoteList` plugin.
 Additional parameters are passed as an array as the second parameter:

 ```js
 $('.autosuggest').remoteList('search', ['new yo']);